 As a people-pleaser, it is my natural inclination to want to help others “fix” their problems.
-Anything from seeing a solution to another’s dilemma, to feeling the weight of someone who is angry, to playing referee in keeping everyone happy.
-The pleaser in me feels either morally responsible for fixing everyone and everything or I perceive that everyone believes it is my moral responsibility.
+Anything from seeing a solution to a dilemma, feeling the weight of someone who is angry, to playing referee in keeping everyone happy.
+The pleaser in me either feels morally responsible fix-it all, or I perceive everyone believes it is my responsibility.
 And that can be overwhelming.

-Years ago I attended a workshop with Gary and Joy Lundberg and enjoyed it so much I bought the book of the same name: I don’t have to make everything all better.
-In this four-day course, I learned an eye-opening concept: I do not have the power to solve other people’s problems.
+Years ago I attended a workshop with Gary and Joy Lundberg and enjoyed it so much I bought the book by the same name: I Don’t Have to Make Everything All Better.
+In this four-day course, I learned about an eye-opening concept: I do not have the power to solve other people’s problems.
 I know, not a big surprise, but the perceived responsibility is an easy trap to fall into.

 As a parent, it is easy to feel responsible for your children’s mistakes.
 Our children want to live up to our expectations.
 And, as a friend, we want to offer assistance and support.
 The reality is we only have responsibility and power to fix our own problems.
 In all other aspects of life, we are only a supporting role.

 The Lundbergs are proponents of validation.
 “It is not a cure-all.
 It is a way to let people close to you carry their own responsibilities while helping them feel loved by you to a far greater degree.”1 They teach six basic principles that can help “a fixer” leave the fixing to the one who is truly responsible.
 I would strongly recommend reading their book for the specifics, but here are the basics.